bveerendrakumar/AiEntlib/README.md

-Welcome to Entlibadapter for app insights.
+Welcome to enterprise library adapter for app insights.